aftabnaqvi/MBRDNA/README.md

 make install_target

 #Want to run?
-executable LinuxCpuInfo is already provided run “sh runLinuxCpuInfo.sh”
+executable LinuxCpuInfo is already provided. run “sh runLinuxCpuInfo.sh”

 Project design is scable, Model class is inherited from QAbstractModel.